HRizwan1/2019-team-06f/reports/sprint-06/report.md

  * Firewall:

   - Using UFW (Uncomplicated Firewall) in Apache 2:
-- This is a list of open ports and our current firewall setup on the websever node.
+  - Ideally, we want to limit the number of ports open and only want to use which we need.
+This is a list of open ports and our current firewall setup on the websever node.
 Other servers have very limited ports open.

-database:
+ * Database:
+  - ufw allow proto tcp to 0.0.0.0/0 port 22
+  - ufw allow from $ACCESSFROMIP to any port 3306
+  - ufw allow from $DATABASESLAVEIP to any port 3306

+* Databaseslave:
-ufw allow proto tcp to 0.0.0.0/0 port 22 ufw allow from $ACCESSFROMIP to any port 3306 ufw allow from $DATABASESLAVEIP to any port 3306
+  - ufw allow proto tcp to 0.0.0.0/0 port 22
+  - ufw allow from $ACCESSFROMIP to any port 3306

-databaseslave:
-ufw allow proto tcp to 0.0.0.0/0 port 22 ufw allow from $ACCESSFROMIP to any port 3306 ufw allow from $CACHEIP to any port 3306
+  - ufw allow from $CACHEIP to any port 3306

-cache:
+* Cache:
-ufw allow from $ACCESSFROMIP to any port 6379
+ - ufw allow from $ACCESSFROMIP to any port 6379

-webserver:
+* Webserver:
-ufw allow proto tcp to 0.0.0.0/0 port 80 ufw allow proto tcp to 0.0.0.0/0 port 443 ufw allow proto tcp to 0.0.0.0/0 port 3000 ufw allow proto tcp to 0.0.0.0/0 port 9090 ufw allow proto tcp to 0.0.0.0/0 port 9100
+  - ufw allow proto tcp to 0.0.0.0/0 port 80
+  - ufw allow proto tcp to 0.0.0.0/0 port 443
+  - ufw allow proto tcp to 0.0.0.0/0 port 3000
+  - ufw allow proto tcp to 0.0.0.0/0 port 9090
+  - ufw allow proto tcp to 0.0.0.0/0 port 9100

  ![ufw](images/ufw.png "Uncomplicated Firewall Rules")

 * Authentication keys (if applicable)
 * Seeding of username and passwords as well as pre-seeding databases with schema and records are done on build using packer build scripts.

 8. Use of User Authentication:

  **Unauthenticated users access:**
  * Have access to “read-only” data